MartialGeek/dotfiles/README.md

     cd .screenlayout
     cp config.sh.dist config.sh

 Run the xrandr command to display your monitors setup, then edit the file config.sh according to the output of xrandr.
 If you have only one monitor, simply set the monitor's name in the variable `PRIMARY`.
-Edit the xrandr options of your monitor by editing the value of the key `PRIMARY` in the array `MONITORS`.
+Add the xrandr options of your monitor by editing the value of the key `PRIMARY` in the array `MONITORS`.
 If you have more than one monitor, add them in the array.

 Now you can use the installation script to automate the creation of the symbolic links: